MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-great-expectations.md

 ms.date: 11/14/2023
 ---

-# Tutorial: Use Great Expectations to validate Power BI semantic models
+# Tutorial: Use Great Expectations (GX) to validate Power BI semantic models

 This tutorial illustrates how to use SemPy together with [Great Expectations](https://greatexpectations.io/) (GX) to perform data validation on Power BI semantic models.